 Table shows approx. cost per lb of chlorine & bromine for hot tubs.

-The first product is a bromine sanitizer that costs under $15 for a 2-ounce pouch.
-After some fancy calculations that I reckon we shouldn’t go into, it was calculated that it would cost roughly $3.50 for enough bromine to sanitize a 300-gallon (1,136 L) hot tub to the recommended 5 ppm (5 ppm is for bromine only).
+The first product is a bromine sanitizer that costs under $20 for a 16-ounce pack.
+After some fancy calculations that I reckon we shouldn’t go into, it was calculated that it would cost roughly $1.50 for enough bromine to sanitize a 300-gallon (1,136 L) hot tub to the recommended 5 ppm (5 ppm is for bromine only).

 The second product is a chlorine sanitizer that costs a little under $35 for a 2-pound bottle.
 After the calculations, it was determined that it would cost roughly $0.21 for enough chlorine to fill a 300-gallon (1,136 L) hot tub to the recommended 3 ppm (3ppm is for chlorine only).